A Texas father and son are arrested in the killings of a pregnant woman and her boyfriend

 “He knew why the police were there,” Moscoso said.

+Bexar County District Attorney Joe Gonzales on Thursday commended police for the arrests and said his office would make charging decisions once they received the complete investigation files.
+Gonzales said in a statement that if Preciado is indicted for capital murder, his staff would consider whether to pursue the death penalty.

-The Bexar County Medical Examiner’s Office had ruled both deaths homicides caused by gunshot wounds to the head.
+The county medical examiner’s office had ruled both deaths homicides caused by gunshot wounds to the head.
 Moscoso did not specify where the killing took place before the couple was moved to the apartment complex.

-Soto had been scheduled to have an induced labor at a hospital the weekend before Christmas, her family told KENS-TV.
-But her mother said she got no answer earlier when she knocked on the door of Soto’s apartment in the suburb of Leon Valley.
+Soto had been scheduled to have labor induced the weekend before Christmas, her family told KENS-TV.
+But her mother said she got no answer when she knocked on the door of Soto’s apartment in the suburb of Leon Valley.